cchwala/radolan_to_netcdf/README.md

 ## Example usage

-Assuming that you have some RADOLAN binary files on your hard drive it only takes some lines of code using `radolan_to_netcdf` (imported as `rtn` in the example below) to create a [CF-conform](http://cfconventions.org/) NetCDF:
+Assuming that you have some RADOLAN binary files on your hard drive it only takes some lines of code using `radolan_to_netcdf` to create a [CF-conform](http://cfconventions.org/) NetCDF:

 ```python
 import tqdm